Skip to content Skip to footer

 Language

-English and Maori are the official languages in New Zealand.
-In Auckland, English is predominantly spoken, making it easy for tourists to communicate with locals.
+The official languages of New Zealand are English and Maori.
+However, English is predominantly spoken in Auckland, making it easy for visitors to communicate with locals.

 Cost Of Living